How to Become an Event Planner (Step-by-Step Guide for Beginners)

 Alongside practice, it’s important to get comfortable with the tools professionals use to stay organized:

-- Event management software – Tools like Eventin make it simple to handle registrations, tickets, certificates, calendar sync, and attendees.
+- Event management software – Tools like Eventin make it simple to handle registrations, ticket sales, certificates, calendar sync, and attendees.

 - Project management platforms – Trello, Asana, and Nifty keep track of tasks, deadlines, and team responsibilities.